Boom Chicago: History

-2007: Comedy Central News, begins as a daily show on Comedy Central Netherlands and runs for 75 episodes.
-Highly Dubious News is nominated for a mobile content award at MIPCOM, the television conference in Cannes.
-"SpongeBob SquarePants in China" receives more than 22 million views on YouTube in a year, making it the number one most viewed "film and animation" YouTube video worldwide (as of April, 2009).
-The Chinese ambassador in the Netherlands asks Boom Chicago to remove the video due to its political content.
-Boom Chicago declines.
-By 2011, the video has been viewed more than 100 million times and (as of 2021), it is still the number one Dutch comedy video of all time.
+2007: Comedy Central Netherlands launches "Comedy Central News" (75 episodes).
+"Highly Dubious News" shines at MIPCOM.
+"SpongeBob SquarePants in China" goes viral on YouTube (108 million views), sparking political controversy.

 2008: 15 year anniversary, April 24.
 CCN returns as a weekly show in April on Comedy Central (NL).
-Bye-Bye Bush celebrates the end of an era.

 2009: Yankee Come Back opens the City of Amsterdam's 400 Year celebration of the Dutch settlement of New York.
-In the autumn, to coincide with New York's celebration the group performs Holland Globetrotters at the New Island Festival, a coproduction of de Parade, Oerol and the Netherlands Theater Institute.
+During autumn, coinciding with New York's celebration, the group performs Holland Globetrotters at the New Island Festival, a coproduction of de Parade, Oerol and the Netherlands Theater Institute.

-2010: Longtime fan of Boom Chicago, Maurice de Hond, makes his on stage comedy debut in Political Party.
-With Pep Rosenfeld, Greg Shapiro and director Andrew Moskos they create a show that combines politics, political discussion and A-list politicians who also perform in comedy scenes.
+2010: Dutch pollster Maurice de Hond makes his on-stage comedy debut in Political Party.
+With Pep Rosenfeld, Greg Shapiro and director Andrew Moskos he creates a show that combines politics, political discussion and A-list politicians who also perform in comedy scenes.

 2011: The Leidseplein Theater becomes the Chicago Social Club.
-Together with club innovator Casper Reinders (Jimmy Woo) and Pieter de Koning and Joris Bakker (Bitterzoet), the venue undergoes a thorough upgrade and increases its club programming.
-9/11 Forever is the only political comedy show in the world to address the ten-year anniversary of the September 11 attacks.
+Together with Casper Reinders (Jimmy Woo) and Pieter de Koning and Joris Bakker (Bitterzoet), the venue undergoes a thorough upgrade and increases its club programming.

-2012: Pep Rosenfeld speaks at TEDx Amsterdam: "Fight, Flight or Be Funny" and hosts TEDx Binnenhof where he makes fun of Prince Willem-Alexander and Princess Maxima while they are just meters away.
+2012: Pep Rosenfeld speaks at TEDx Amsterdam: "Fight, Flight or Be Funny" and hosts TEDx Binnenhof where he makes fun of Prince Willem-Alexander and Princess Maxima, who are in the audience.
 Saskia Maas speaks at TEDx Education.
-With prominent roles at TED events, NEXT and Picnic, Boom Chicago has become a major player at technology, ideas and business conferences.